OpenEvalProject/evals/manuscripts/elife-35946/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/35946/elife-35946-fig7-v2.jpg)

-**Figure 7.:** 2AR and β2AR coupled to heterotrimeric GS.(a) A2AR (dark green) and β2AR (dark grey) were aligned using regions of the receptors predicted to be within the cytoplasmic leaflet of the lipid bilayer.
+**Figure 7.:** (a) A2AR (dark green) and β2AR (dark grey) were aligned using regions of the receptors predicted to be within the cytoplasmic leaflet of the lipid bilayer.
 The position of mini-GS (pale green) coupled to A2AR is compared to the position of the GTPase domain of the α subunit (pale grey) coupled to β2AR.
 The βγ subunits and Nb35 have been omitted for clarity. (b) Transmembrane region H1 and ECL1 in A2AR (dark green) extends closer to the β subunit (pale green), whereas β2AR (dark grey) is too far away from the β subunit (pale grey) to make extensive contacts.

 ## Discussion